razaellahi/ibs-format/README.md

 # Description

-Detect the user-defined identifiers in the text and convert them into HTML tags like bold, italic, strike, and many more having XSS (Cross-site scripting) security with escaping functionality, also detect the links like URLs, email, and IP addresses and wrap them into Anchor tag `<a>`.
+Text formatting in Javascript.
+Detect the user-defined identifiers in the text and convert them into HTML tags like bold, italic, strike, and many more having XSS (Cross-site scripting) security with escaping functionality, also detect the links like URLs, email, and IP addresses and wrap them into Anchor tag `<a>` with also other user define formatting.

 ## Table of Contents
 - [Online Demo](#online-demo)